nodejs/node/onboarding.md

 * Optionally, include your personal pronouns.
 * Label your pull request with the `doc`, `notable-change`, and `fast-track` labels.
 * Run CI on the PR.
-Because the PR does not affect any code, use the `node-test-pull-request-lite-pipeline` CI task.
+Use the `node-test-pull-request` CI task.
 * After two Collaborator approvals for the change and two Collaborator approvals for fast-tracking, land the PR.
   * Be sure to add the `PR-URL: <full-pr-url>` and appropriate `Reviewed-By:`